Pale Flower: Release

-When screenwriter Masaru Baba saw Shinoda's film focus on visual and sound, he complained to the managers at the company Shochiku.
-This led to a nine-month delay of the film's release.
+The film's focus on visuals and sound over dialogue prompted screenwriter Masaru Baba to complain to managers at Shochiku.
+His accusation that Shinoda had made an "anarchistic" film led to a nine-month delay of the film's release.

 Home video

 Homevision released a Region 1 DVD of Pale Flower on November 18, 2003.
 The Criterion Collection released a DVD and Blu-ray edition of the film that features a video interview with Masahiro Shinoda as well as commentary by film scholar Peter Grilli.

+Reception

+Roger Ebert of The Chicago Sun-Times gave the film four out of four stars and wrote, "Pale Flower is one of the most haunting noirs I've seen, and something more; in 1964 it was an important work in an emerging Japanese New Wave of independent filmmakers, an exercise in existential cool."
+He later placed it on his list of Great Movies.

 Legacy

 In 2012, filmmaker Ashim Ahluwalia included the film in his personal top ten (for The Sight & Sound Top 50 Greatest Films of All Time poll), writing: "Why can’t all film noir be like Pale Flower?"
+In 2022, filmmaker Michael Mann included the film in his personal top ten for Sight and Sound, writing: "For its incredible opening scenes alone."

+Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.